emvalencia/computer-science-notes/machine-learning-and-data-mining.md

   - Less sensitive to exact individual data points and simplifies the function
 - Error rates
   - When k=1 there is no error (spit out the closest data point always), since data is memorized

+@copy.
+These notes were taken in UCIs CS178 course taught by Dr. Ihler.